 There is always a learning curve when it comes to new customers.
 You can ease the process by supporting them through the initial stage as they get acquainted with your product or service.

-A seamless onboarding process where your customers have the necessary tools, training and resource materials is a great way to strike the right connection.
+An onboarding process where your customers have the necessary tools, training, and resource materials is a great way to strike the right connection.

 By onboarding your customers, you set the tone for what they should expect from your business, paving the way for a long-lasting relationship.